Previous-Year Board Questions: English| Class X | | Important for 2026 Exams

 LONG ANSWER-TYPE QUESTIONS | 120 WORDS | 6 MARKS

-Q2.
-A character are is the transformation or development of a character throughout a story and refers to the changes a character undergoes as a result of their experiences, challenges, and interactions with other characters.
-In the light of the above information, trace the character are of Matilda in Guy De Maupassants' "The Necklace', in about 120 words.
+Q1.
+A character arc is the transformation or development of a character throughout a story and refers to the changes a character undergoes as a result of their experiences, challenges, and interactions with other characters.
+In the light of the above information, trace the character arc of Matilda in Guy De Maupassants' "The Necklace', in about 120 words.

 Ans: Matilda’s character arc in The Necklace showcases her transformation from a vain, dissatisfied woman to a humble, resigned individual.
 At the beginning of the story, Matilda Loisel is consumed by her desire for wealth and social status, feeling trapped in her modest life.
 Her yearning for luxury leads her to borrow a necklace to attend a grand party, where she momentarily enjoys the admiration and elegance she craves.